 While lots of VPNs can access streaming sites, some are a little cagey about this aspect of the service.
 However, both Express and Surfshark both explicitly state on their websites that they can be used for Netflix and more, which indicated a commitment to maintaining this for users.

-If we were to pick between the two, Express’s better worldwide connection speeds make for a more reliable streaming experience, but both service are excellent for unblocking streaming sites.
+If we were to pick between the two, Express’s better worldwide connection speeds make for a more reliable streaming experience, but in all honesty, both services are excellent for unblocking streaming sites.

 ExpressVPN vs Surfshark: Which is better for torrenting?